by Francesca Perry

-‘There has probably never been a city that has excited so much of the extremes of abuse and affection as London,’ wrote Edward Carter in 1962.
+‘There has probably never been a city that has excited so much of the extremes of abuse and affection as London,’ wrote the architect and RIBA librarian Edward Carter in 1962.

 As a lifelong resident, I have to agree.
 The love/hate relationship is a particularly English one, yes, and London enhances it.
 The love: a diversity of places and people, a hotbed of culture, a centre for innovation and creativity, a wealth of history and beauty.
 The hate: the public transport, poor cycle infrastructure, the unaffordable housing, the unfathomable size, the unequal opportunities.